nuttytuts/ninja-wiki/List-of-generators-producing-ninja-build-files.md

 - [BuildFox](https://github.com/beardsvibe/buildfox) is a minimalistic ninja generator with focus on less overhead and explicit configuration files.
 Plus it also generates IDE projects that use ninja as build system.

+- [pyrate](https://github.com/pyrate-build/pyrate-build) is a tool to generate ninja files for simple projects using a python based build configuration script

 ## One-offs

 These links are to projects that have written their own custom ninja generation logic: